top of page

 3. The Secretary General shall directly work with the Secretariat in managing the day-to-day work of the Secretariat.

-4. The Treasurer shall be in charge of fundraising efforts, accounting for the annual financial report, budget and plan.
+4. The Treasurer shall work closely with the Secretariat and be in charge of fundraising efforts, accounting for the annual financial report, budget and plan.

 5. The Auditor shall assist the Treasurer in the accounting of finances.